xzos/PyZDDE/README.markdown

 In addition, the repository [Intro2LensDesignByGeary](https://github.com/indranilsinharoy/Intro2LensDesignByGeary) contains notes from few chapters of the book "Introduction to Lens Design," by Joseph M. Geary, in the form of IPython notebooks.

+#### Modules in PyZDDE

+The main module in PyZDDE is the `zdde` module that provides all dataitems related functions for interacting with Zemax/OpticStudio using the DDE interface.
+The convention to import this module in user script is `import pyzdde.zdde as pyz`.

+Additionally, the following modules are provided for various other tasks:

+* arraytrace (`import pyzdde.arraytrace as at`): provides functions for tracing large number of rays
+* zfileutils (`import pyzdde.zfileutils as zfu`): provides helper functions for various Zemax file handling operations such as reading and writing beam files, .ZRD files, creating .DAT and .GRD files for grid phase /grid sag surfaces, etc.
+* systems (`import pyzdde.systems as osys`): provides helper functions for quickly creating basic optical systems.

 #### Features